oracle-livelabs/security/database/baseline/dbsat/dbsat.md

 4. DBSAT will parse this pattern file and search for matches of the defined regexp patterns
     - In this example, it will search **column names** that match the regex "`(^|[_-])SSN#?($|[_-])|^SS#?$|(^|[_-])(SSN|SOC.*SEC.*).?(ID|NO|NUMBERS?|NUM|NBR|#)($|[_-])|^SOCIAL.?SEC(URITY)?#?$`"
     - **column comments** that match "`\bSS#\b|\bSSN#?\b|SOCIAL SECURITY (ID|NUM|\bNO\b|NBR|#)`"
-    - and **if a match is found** it will report a finding in the "`Sensitive Category PII – NIDs (National Identifiers)`"
+    - and **if a match is found** it will report a finding in the "`Identification Info - National IDs`"

 5. The `SENSITIVE_CATEGORY` parameter specifies the type/class of sensitive data

-    **Note**: This parameter needs to be defined in the dbsat.config file along with the risk level for that category
+    **Note**: This parameter needs to be defined in the `dbsat.config` file along with the risk level for that category

 6. Exit vi by typing "*`:q[Enter]`*."